-UpTogether is not a program.
+UpTogether is not a traditional nonprofit.

 UpTogether is a community, a movement and a platform to highlight, invest in and accelerate the initiatives people in historically undervalued and financially under-resourced communities are taking to improve their lives.

 At UpTogether, we believe every person is worth investing in, and that one’s income level should not dictate one’s ability to choose what is best or right for their own family.

 With nearly 20 years of data — sourced directly from families — we have proven that cycling in & out of poverty is not due to a lack of individual initiative, but instead: